fourMs/MGT-python/musicalgestures/documentation/_utils.md

 - `total_time` *float* - The length of the output.
 Needed mainly for the progress bar.
 - `pb_prefix` *str, optional* - The prefix for the progress bar.
 Defaults to 'Progress'.
 - `print_cmd` *bool, optional* - Whether to print the full ffmpeg command to the console before executing it.
 Good for debugging.
 Defaults to False.
-- `stream` *bool, optional* - Whether to have a continuous output stream or just (the last) one.
-Defaults to True (continuous stream).

 #### Raises